mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 BPReveal 5.0.0
 ^^^^^^^^^^^^^^

 When BPReveal 5.0.0 was released, the following breaking changes occurred:

 1. The first argument to :py:func:`models.transformationModel<bpreveal.models.transformationModel>`
-   will be renamed to get rid of a name collision that pylint gets upset about.
+   was renamed to get rid of a name collision that pylint gets upset about.
 2. The ``correct-receptive-field`` flag in :py:mod:`interpretPisa<bpreveal.interpretPisa>`,
-   introduced in 4.1.2, will switch from being ``false`` by default to being ``true`` by default.
+   introduced in 4.1.2, switched from being ``false`` by default to being ``true`` by default.
 This fixes an off-by-one bug in how receptive field was calculated.
 3. The ``dumpModiscoSeqlets`` tool was removed, since it's not useful.
 4. BPReveal now uses Tensorflow 2.16 and Keras 3.0.
 This will cause some